GarmanGroup/RABDAM/README.md

 #### Writing the RABDAM input file
 If you wish to run RABDAM with non-default parameter values, you will need to provide the program with an input file specifying your selected parameter values.
 RABDAM takes (in any order) 16 input parameters (stipulated by the italicised keywords):

-- The name of the PDB / mmCif file(s) to be analysed
+- The name of the PDB / mmCIF file(s) to be analysed

 Either a 4 character PDB accession code, or an absolute file path (which may contain spaces).
 It is possible to run multiple structures from a single input file by listing the names of each of those structures separated by commas (see below).
 This is the only parameter not stipulated by a keyword, and which does not have a default value.

--	The output directory, *dir*
+-	The output directory, *outputDir*

 The location of the directory (specified by its absolute file path) in which you would like the program output files to be written.
 If not specified, this defaults to the current working directory.